 Earning money is a result of exchanging your time for cash, payment, or a paycheck.
-You earn money by performing work for someone else–a business-owner, employer, or client.
-In the gig economy, you earn money by performing tasks for others, designing logos, or using your car to drive people or delivery packages.
+You earn money by performing work for someone else–a business owner, employer, or client.
+In the gig economy, you earn money by performing tasks for others, designing logos, or using your car to drive people or deliver packages.

 Let’s start with the basics and explore the difference between earning and making money.

 How do you earn money

 Earning money requires exchanging your time and skills for money.
 You’re paid based on the number of hours worked.
 Whether you’re paid based on the actual hours you’ve worked or a set salary–you’re earning money.

 When you earn money you’re dependent on someone else or another company to earn your living.
 How much you earn is limited by the number of hours you work, regardless of your hourly wage.